 - Take one lint free cloth and dampen with mineral spirits.
 Clean the entire piece of furniture with the spirits to remove any dirt, dust or oils that may be on the surface.
 Be sure to wipe down everywhere you will be painting, including the inside of drawers and/or doors.
 Wear a mask or be sure you are in a well ventilated area, such as outdoors.

 - Sand the entire piece using 220 grit sandpaper.
 If you have an orbital sander you can use this for the top of your piece and any larger areas to save you time and energy.
+(If you’re a beginner, here’s where you can learn more about power tool basics.)
 If not, sanding blocks and regular sandpaper will do just fine.
 Be sure to rough up the existing finish to expose the natural wood grain.
 Smooth out any imperfections and make sure your table is smooth to the touch.
 Be careful around any small details.
 Sanding is all about the pressure you apply.
 Use heavy pressure in areas that have thick existing finish.
 Use light pressure on corners and areas with detail you do not want to disturb.